Cray-HPE/docs-csm/003-CSM-USB-LIVECD.md

 <a name="generate-installation-files"></a>
 ### Generate Installation Files

 Some files are needed for generating the configuration payload.
 New systems will need to create these files before continuing.
-Systems upgrading from Shasta v1.3 should prepare by [gathering data from the exiting system](068-HARVEST-13-CONFIG.md).
+Systems upgrading from Shasta v1.3 should prepare by [gathering data from the existing system](068-HARVEST-13-CONFIG.md).

 > Note: The USB stick is usable at this time, but without SSH enabled as well as core services.
 This means the stick could be used to boot the system now, and a user can return to this step at another time.